Docs

 • works well with matcher failures and quick println(...) probes

-For the exact output shape, see Reading Transaction Chains.
+For the exact output shape, see the reading transaction chains page.

 Test UI